 TRY IT ON:

-The TASTE: Whether you’re staying at Artist Residence or just visiting London, stop by Cambridge Street Kitchen, a self-proclaimed vintage ‘Victorian boozer’, The Kitchen is a revived social hub, tucked away in the side streets of Pimlico.
+Whether you’re staying at Artist Residence or just visiting London, stop by Cambridge Street Kitchen, a self-proclaimed vintage ‘Victorian boozer’, The Kitchen is a revived social hub, tucked away in the side streets of Pimlico.
 Featuring an ever-changing seasonal menu all day, but book a table ahead of time to secure your spot at this coveted destination.

-Also, checkout The Clarendon Cocktail Cellar, an old Victorian pub turned into a groovy bar which serves original cocktails inspired by ‘cult’ movies.
+Also, checkout The Clarendon Cocktail Cellar, an old Victorian pub turned into a groovy bar that serves original cocktails inspired by ‘cult’ movies.
 We’ll be ordering the “Kill Bill’ which is Aylesbury Duck Vodka, Umeshu Sake, Ginger, Lemon, Barrel-Aged Bitters, Honey Soda, Vanilla Paint, even Tarantino would be impressed.

-The LOCALE: Away from the hustle and bustle of the busy city, but within walking distance to the train station you can lace up your sneakers and hit all the desired spots in the city.
+Away from the hustle and bustle of the busy city, but within walking distance to the train station you can lace up your sneakers and hit all the desired spots in the city.
 After your day at the London Eye, Big Ben, or Harrods, unwind in the quiet residential neighborhood where Artist Residence lies.
 Pint anyone?